Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 When recompiling an obsolete warning will occur.
 Change the current method to the new one that has new arguments that allow to pass a dictionary to lookup keys and an optional list of keys that will be used to decrypt messages that do not have a key ID header.

-NOTE: Keys need to be available in the expired keys list to be backwards compatible.
+NOTE: Keys need to be available in the expired keys list to be backward compatible.

 **From**